 - Check your brake pads and think about using winter-specific pads

 - Add tires with heavier tread or use studded tires

 - Get yourself a bright jacket, rain pants, warm inner layers and some winter cycling gloves

 - Two words – shoe covers

 There’s no way around it – your bike is going to get beat up from winter commuting.
 If you value the well-being of your performance road bike or mountain bike, don’t winter commute on it.
 But a daily commuter with a steel frame can easy be adapted to be a winter riding machine.

-Get a tune-up before the serious winter weather arrives.
+Get a tune-up before the serious winter weather arrives (check out your local MEC store for tune-up services).
 It’s a good idea to repack the wheel and headset bearings.
 Grease your bottom bracket and invest in a wet or wax-based chain lubricant.
 Consider switching to a full-length housing for your rear brake and derailleurs (unless your bike features internal housing).
 You can use zip ties to attach the housing to the frame.
 It won’t look super-sleek, but it will ensure smoother shifting and braking.

 During the winter, wipe down your chain after every ride, and apply chain lube at least three times a month to prevent rust, wear and corrosion from road salt.
 Apply a blast of aerosol lube to your bike’s moving parts once a month or every week if the conditions are particularly rough.
 It will prevent the parts seizing or starting to rust.
 Avoid spraying lubricant on rims or brakes.